Former UN Secretary-General Kofi Annan dies at age 80

 Annan is survived by his wife and three children.
 Funeral arrangements weren't immediately announced.

-Former Associated Press writer John Heilprin contributed.
-Associated Press writers Francis Kokutse in Accra, Ghana and Frank Jordans in Berlin contributed.
+Heilprin reported from Geneva.
+Associated Press writer Frank Jordans in Berlin contributed.